 The trip to Cádiz can take anything from 2 to 4 hours, depending on your mode of transportation.
 The cheapest and fastest way to get there is to rideshare.

 Cadíz is known as the most important port in Spain.
-It is the meeting point of the Mediterranean and Atlantic Sea.
-The port city links trade between Europe, Africa and America.
+It is the meeting point of the Mediterranean and Atlantic Seas.
+The port city links trade between Europe, Africa, and America.

 Things to see: